 Mayer came to DHS from Colorado where he served as the Deputy Director for the Department of Regulatory Agencies.
 He co-developed Colorado’s Regulatory Notice system that utilizes electronic mail to notify stakeholders of all proposed regulations before those regulations become final.
 The Regulatory Notice system earned the Denver Business Journal’s 2003 “Innovative Product/Service Award” for making government more transparent and accountable.
 Mayer’s concept of restoring federalism received the runner-up prize in the 2012 Better Government Competition.

 Mayer was a 2007 Lincoln Fellow with The Claremont Institute for the Study of Statesmanship and Political Philosophy and a 2006 American Marshall Memorial Fellow with the German Marshall Fund of the United States.
 In September 2005, The Ohio State University Alumni Association awarded Mayer the William Thompson Oxley Award for early career achievement.
 Mayer received the Colorado Statesman’s “Rising Star Award” for his management of a congressional campaign and as a deputy on a U.S. Senate campaign in Colorado.
-At the age of 29, the Denver Business Journal recognized Mayer as one of Colorado’s young leaders by naming him to its “Forty Under 40” list.
-He also received the “Rising Star Award” from the Colorado Statesman for his work on political campaigns.
+At the age of 29, the Denver Business Journal recognized Mayer as one of Colorado’s young leaders by naming him to its “Forty Under 40” list–one of only three recipients under the age of 30 (one of the other two was current Colorado Governor Jared Polis).

 Mayer graduated from the University of Dayton and received his law degree from The Ohio State University College of Law.

 Mary McCleary, Visiting Fellow